nikivivi9/Practical-Data-Analysis-Portfolio/README.md

 For both outcome types, increasing the number of clusters improved precision by reducing the variance of treatment effect estimates, particularly for smaller G. Optimal designs included G = 30, R = 79, and c1/c2 = 5 for normally distributed outcomes, and G = 30, R = 314, and c1/c2 = 20 for Poisson outcomes.
 Higher between-cluster variance γ2 were associated with increased variance and reduced coverage for both cases, indicating lower precision in treatment effect estimates.
 Moreover, for Poisson-distributed outcomes, a higher baseline mean also increased variance and lowered coverage.

 ### Folders

-- Data_normal: Simulated normally distributed outcome data
+- `Data_normal:` Simulated normally distributed outcome data
-- Data_poisson: Simulated Poisson-distributed outcome data
+- `Data_poisson:` Simulated Poisson-distributed outcome data
-- Results_normal: Model results and performance metrics for normally distributed outcome data
+- `Results_normal:` Model results and performance metrics for normally distributed outcome data
-- Results_poisson: Model results and performance metrics for Poisson-distributed outcome data
+- `Results_poisson:` Model results and performance metrics for Poisson-distributed outcome data
-- R: R script for data simulation and model experiment functions
+- `R:` R script for data simulation and model experiment functions
-- Report: The Rmarkdown and pdf version of this simulation study's report
+- `Report:` The Rmarkdown and pdf version of this simulation study's report
-- Table Results: Combined full table results from the model
+- `Table Results:` Combined full table results from the model

+### Dependencies
 The following R version and packages are used in this analysis.
 Ensure that they are installed and loaded to successfully run the code:
 - **R version**: 4.3.1 (2023-06-16)
     - **Platform**: x86_64-w64-mingw32/x64 (64-bit)